-More than 56 percent of Americans under age 65 have coverage through an employer-sponsored plan.
+More than half of Americans under age 65 have coverage through an employer-sponsored plan.
 For most people enrolled in a plan sponsored by a large employer, the coverage is relatively affordable and comprehensive.
 As a result, the Affordable Care Act insurance reforms focus on coverage in the individual and small group markets, where historically there have been more problems with access to affordable, adequate coverage.
 However, some reforms apply broadly to all group health plans, including large employers (firms with 51 or more employees).
-For reforms that apply to small employers with 1-50 employees, see Coverage for Employees of a Small Employer.
+For reforms that apply to small employers (generally those with fewer than 50 employees), see Coverage for Employees of a Small Employer.

 For more information on consumer protections that apply to employer-sponsored coverage — based on factors such as the size of the company, whether the plan is self-insured or fully-insured, and whether the plan is a grandfathered plan or new — refer to ACA Consumer Protections for Private Coverage.

 Premium Tax Credits and Employer-Sponsored Coverage.
 Most people enrolled in coverage, or with an offer of employer-sponsored coverage, will not be eligible for premium tax credits on the marketplace unless their employer plan is inadequate and not affordable.